FACT: An effective skincare routine can literally mean the difference between dull, drab, tired looking skin and glowing, radiant, healthy skin.

 Maya Chia’s The Super Couple – Use this to turn back the hands of time.
 An anti-aging powerhouse formulated with the world’s most powerful antioxidant: astaxanthin.
 Astaxanthin is sourced from microalge and is 65x stronger than vitamin C and 14x stronger than vitamin E in combating free radicals.
 I love the bright pink/orange color of this formula and how it sinks in upon delivery.
 I mean, when you have The Super Couple on your team, you don’t need much else!

-Laurel Sun Damage Repair – Use this to even skin tone and reduce hyperpigmentation.
-Made by hand in ultra-small organic batches, Laurel’s Sun Damage Repair is formulated with carrot seed to prevent and repair sun damage; licorice to brighten hyper-pigmentation and scaring; scarlet pimpernel to reverse sun damage and marshmallow to sooth and soften.
+Laurel’s Sun Serum – Use this to even skin tone and reduce hyperpigmentation.
+Made by hand in ultra-small organic batches, Laurel’s Sun Serum is formulated with carrot seed to prevent and repair sun damage; licorice to brighten hyper-pigmentation and scaring; scarlet pimpernel to reverse sun damage and marshmallow to sooth and soften.
 I love everything about this oil, soaks right in, smells amazing…and it works.
 Peep more of my Laurel Skin faves here!

 #5 NIGHT OIL BALM OR MOISTURIZER

 Apply a dime size of an oil balm or nightly moisturize to lock in skin hydration as well as assisting in anti-aging ingredients.
 You can further penetrate these products with your facial roller.

 I typically like using oil balms because most molecules in moisturizers are too big to actually penetrate.
 Therefore, it sits on the surface doing NOTHING for the internal of the skin.
 This is also why serums are most potent due to smaller molecules which are meant to go deep within the skin.